Data-Driven Grasp Synthesis - A Survey: Grasping Familiar Objects

 All four approaches~\citep{Pollard05,XiaoIROS08,DangA12,HillenbrandR12} compute object features that rely on the availability of 3D object meshes.
 The question remains how these ideas could be transferred to the case where only partial sensory data is available to compute object features and similarity to already known objects.
 One idea would be to estimate full object shape from partial or multiple observations as proposed by the approaches in Sec.~\ref{sec:unknown:complete} and use the resulting potentially noisy and uncertain meshes to transfer grasps.
 The above methods are also suitable to create experience databases offline that require only little labeling.
 In the case of category-based grasp transfer \citep{DangA12,HillenbrandR12} only one object per category would need to be associated with grasp hypotheses and all the other objects would only need a category label.
-No expensive grasp simulations for many grasp candidates would need to be executed as for the approaches in Section~\ref{sec:known:contactlevel}. \citet{DangA12} followed this idea and demonstrated a few grasp trials on a real robot.
-3D models of the query objects are available in an experience database that was built with the proposed category-based grasp transfer.
-The algorithm by~\citet{PapazovB10} was used to recognize objects in the scene and estimate their pose.
+No expensive grasp simulations for many grasp candidates would need to be executed as for the approaches in Section~\ref{sec:known:contactlevel}. \citet{DangA12} followed this idea and demonstrated a few grasp trials on a real robot assuming that a 3D model of the query object is in the experience database.

 Also \citet{Goldfeder:2011} built their knowledge base only from synthetic data on which grasps are generated using the previously discussed Eigengrasp planner~\citep{Eigen:07}.
 Different from the above approaches, observations made with real sensors from new objects are used to look up the most similar object and its pose in the knowledge base.
-This is done in two steps.
-In the first one, descriptors of the object views are matched against the synthetically generated ones from the database.
-Given the most similar object model, viewpoint constraints are exploited to find its pose and scale.
 Once this is found, the associated grasp hypotheses can be executed on the real object.
-Although experiments on a real platform are provided, it is not entirely clear how many trials have been performed on each object and how much the pose of an object was varied.
+Although experiments on a real platform are provided, it is not entirely clear how many trials have been performed on each object and how much object pose was varied.
 As discussed earlier, the study conducted by~\citet{skewness:10} suggests that the employed grasp planner is not the optimal choice for synthesizing grasps that also work well in the real world.
-However, the methodology of retrieving similarly shaped objects from a grasp experience database is promising.

 \citet{detry2012ICRA} aim at generalizing grasps to novel objects by identifying parts to which a grasp has already been successfully applied.
 This look-up is rendered efficient by creating a lower-dimensional space in which object parts that are similarly shaped relative to the hand reference frame are close to each other.
 This space is shown in Fig.~\ref{fig:familiar:Detry}.